vkruoso/boca-tools/README.md

 How to create new contests?
 ---------------------------

-After you have all your problems in the system, you can create a new contests by creating a new folder inside the contests folder.
+After you have all your problems in the system, you can create a new contest by creating a new folder inside the contests folder.
 Inside that folder create a `.conf` file with the same name.
 So if you create the `sample-contest` you will end up with this structure:

     /contests
       /sample-contest